Surya-prakash-v/AI-Practice-Surya/Project4/ReadMe.md

 # Architectural Basics</br>
 ### 1. How many layers</br>
+* The number of layers in a CNN depends on the size of the input image and the content that we want to detect
+* we need to add as many convolution layers needed, until we read the complete image
 ### 2. MaxPooling</br>
+* Max pooling is taking the maximum number/pixel value to the next layer.
+For a 2x2 Maxpool size, it results the maximum pixel value of the 4 pixels
+* Max Pooling there by reduces the image size by half, but retains the Loudest information from the pixels
+* This helps by reducing the number of convolution layers required to read the entire image
 ### 3. 1x1 Convolutions</br>
 ### 4. 3x3 Convolutions</br>
 ### 5. Receptive Field</br>